 Before I moved to the Canary Islands I mistakenly assumed that islands within an archipelago would bear a major resemblance to each other.
 I could not have been more wrong.
 Experience has taught me that time and weather can mould islands within a short distance of each other in very different ways.
-So how different would one entire archipelago could be from another?
+So how different could one entire archipelago be from another?

 Cape Verde has long been on our radar, if for no other reason than to see if the common claims of ‘there’s nothing there except sand and sea‘ that we hear from people who book a week all-inclusive in Sal, were really true.

 Lying just 1600km south west of the Canary Islands, until recent years a trip from Tenerife would have meant a flight to the UK in order to fly all the way back.
 So when Binter Airlines added Cape Verde (Cabo Verde) to their destinations, the islands finally opened up for us and this May we set off for a week’s hiking and exploring.

 Ironically, although we could now fly direct(ish) and the flight was a mere two and a half hours duration, the journey took all day, initially waiting in Gran Canaria airport for our connection and then in Sal waiting for our onward flight to Sao Vicente.
 But there are worse places to have to pass the time than in Sal…